Cheltenham-Open-Data/fix-my-street/README.md

 <!-- fix_marker starts -->

+- This is always an issue and is a high risk due to flooding, 22nd May :- [https://www.fixmystreet.com/report/6004688](https://www.fixmystreet.com/report/6004688)
+- Mirror has been moved, 22nd May :- [https://www.fixmystreet.com/report/6004656](https://www.fixmystreet.com/report/6004656)
+- There is no drainage on the tescos side of the zebra crossing and when it rains a massive puddle is made and cars splash pedestrians waiting to cross the road., 21st May :- [https://www.fixmystreet.com/report/6003866](https://www.fixmystreet.com/report/6003866)
+- Manhole cover loose and very very noisy cars go over this and pedestrians as it’s in the crossing, 21st May :- [https://www.fixmystreet.com/report/6003860](https://www.fixmystreet.com/report/6003860)
+- Drain cover loose on the zebra crossing and extremely noisy as ever car goes over it, 22nd May :- [https://www.fixmystreet.com/report/6003849](https://www.fixmystreet.com/report/6003849)
 - Obstructed view to oncoming traffic, 21st May :- [https://www.fixmystreet.com/report/6003203](https://www.fixmystreet.com/report/6003203)
 - Multiple potholes and sinkage where the road has previously been dug up and resurfaced, 21st May :- [https://www.fixmystreet.com/report/6002975](https://www.fixmystreet.com/report/6002975)
 - Light sensor is not detecting vehicles problem, 21st May :- [https://www.fixmystreet.com/report/6003139](https://www.fixmystreet.com/report/6003139)